importing required librariesimport numpy as np

 import matplotlib.pyplot as plt

-## reading the image
+%matplotlib inline## reading the image

 img = skimage.io.imread('images/Taj_mahal.jpg')